HienTruong89/Machine_learning_anticipate_vector_borne_diseases/README.md

-# Development of AI pinelines for anticipating vector-borne diseases
+# Development of AI Pinelines for Anticipating Vector-Borne Diseases
 This repository provides a consise overview of the mathematical methods and workflows involved in a AI pineline designed to predict vector-borne dieases.
 Significance:
 - Image-Based Time-Series Conversion: Traditional time-series data are transformed into images using various imaged-based techniques.